 - Select the restore point from another date, hit Next, and follow the on-screen instructions.

 Perform Startup Repair

-If the Advanced Startup System Restore gets stuck on initialization, it indicates errors on your boot manager.
-You need to run Startup Repair to resolve this issue.
-Here’s how you can do so:
+If the Advanced Startup System Restore itself gets stuck on initialization, it usually indicates errors on your boot manager.
+To resolve this issue, run Startup Repair using the steps below:

-- Access the Advanced Startup or WinRE from Windows Recovery or Installation drive.
+- Access the Advanced Startup or WinRE using a bootable Windows drive.